 Where's your money going?

-All of our t-shirts are ethically manufactured, with WRAP and OEKO-TEX certifications.
+All of our t-shirts are ethically manufactured, with our 2020 collection being 100% organic.
 At SolidariTee, we believe that we can't fight for a better world without respecting the earth we live in, so we reduce waste as much as possible.
 We post shirts from our online shop in recycled wrapping paper and reduce single-use plastics at our events.